 Microchips do not need a power source and contain no moving parts, so they are safe to stay in your pet for a lifetime.
 They are made from material that is compatible with an animal’s body, so any discomfort or rejection is very rare.
 Over time, the microchip will become encased in the tissue, which means it will not move around the body.
 In vary rare situations a microchip can migrate or be rejected by the patients body.

 If you wish to have your pet microchipped, simply ask about it at your next appointment.
 The procedure is simple.
 Your pet’s vet will inject the microchip using a sterile syringe into your pet’s skin between the shoulder blades.
 The procedure is quick and causes minimal discomfort, just like a vaccination.

 Once your pet is microchipped, you will receive paperwork that tells you how to register the microchip.
 Registering is very important, because that is how your information gets put on to the microchip.
 If you don’t register the microchip, it is worthless.
 Also, you will need to keep this information so you can change your contact information if you move or get a new phone number.
 Up-to-date information is critical to making sure you protect your pet with your microchip.

 What Happens if Your Pet Gets Lost?

-If your pet is lost, the people who find him can take him to a local vet or shelter to be scanned.
+If your pet is lost, the people who find them can take them to a local vet or shelter to be scanned.
 If your microchip information is up-to-date, the scanner will find your contact information and the vet or shelter staff can give you a call.
-You are able to collect your pet and return him home easily.
+You are able to collect your pet and return them home easily.

-Microchipping your pet is a simple solution to add a layer of protection in case your pet is lost.
-Schedule your appointment today with Animal Medical Center of McAllen to have your pet microchipped, and give yourself the peace of mind that comes from knowing you will always have a way to be reunited.
+Microchipping your pet is a simple solution to add a layer of protection in case your pet is lost or stolen.
+Schedule your appointment today to have your pet microchipped, and give yourself the peace of mind that comes from knowing you will always have a way to be reunited.